d12frosted/elpa-mirror/nongnu/subed-readme.txt

     starts.
 Use `M-x customize-group' `subed' to configure trimming to happen automatically when buffers are loaded or saved, which time is adjusted, and how much time to leave between subtitles.
+  • Convert between formats with `M-x subed-convert'.

 mpv integration (optional)
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Using network sockets to control MPV works on Linux and on Mac OS X, but not on Microsoft Windows due to the lack of Unix-style sockets.
+On Microsoft Windows, you will not be able to synchronize with MPV.

   • Open videos with `C-c C-v' or automatically when opening a subtitle file if the video file is named like the subtitle file but with a